©Arlene R. Taylor PhD www.arlenetaylor.org

 “But what would you have done in a similar situation if you were you?”
 Angie asked.

-“I would likely have laughed and replied, ‘Very clever!
+“I would have implemented AAA replacement behaviors.
+Likely have laughed and replied, ‘Very clever!
 Fer-de-lance!
-But I said a bit more adventurous, not off the charts dramatically exotic!’
-And, anyway, adventurous never includes anything that ever had a mother or a face.”
+But I said a ‘bit more adventurous’―not off the charts dramatically exotic!’
+And, anyway, to me adventurous never includes eating something that ever had a mother―or a face.”

 “I get letting him know I didn’t like what he said.
 Then I feel sorry for myself because I’m unhappy.
 And then I get mad at myself for ruining the event.
-Then I don’t sleep well and wake up with another migraine...and then I repeat it a few days later...”
+Then I don’t sleep well and wake up with another migraine.
+And, sadly, I repeat it a few days later...”
 Angie paused and then said abruptly, “You know, I’m getting really tired of this!”

-“Not tired enough,” I said.
-“At least not tired enough to put in the work to raise your emotional intelligence and choose to exhibit different behaviors.”
+“Not tired enough,” I said, laughing.
+“At least not tired enough to put in the work to raise your level of emotional intelligence―your EQ―and choose to exhibit different behaviors.”